MeSilicon7/LexiStreamKit/README_LexiStream.md

 #### `updateUI()`
 Updates the UI based on the streaming state, enabling or disabling the start and stop buttons.

+#### `sendAsstMessage(message)`
+Sends a message to the server to be added to an Assistant thread and handles the response to start streaming or display an error.

+#### `startAsstStream()`
+Starts the streaming connection to the server specifically for Assistants functionality, handling incoming data and errors.

+#### `requestNewThreadId()`
+Asyncronously requests a new OpenAI thread id from the server.
+Returns the freshly created thread id.

 **LexiStream relies on 'LexiMark' for its UI components, which you can find in the 'src' folder.** LexiMark converts markdown text into HTML using the markdown-it library and adds syntax highlighting with the PrismJS library.
 To fully utilize LexiStream, you'll need to include these libraries in your project.
 Additionally, feel free to customize the LexiMark library to meet your specific needs.